ComNets-Bremen/ops-on-the-bench/README.md

 ## Questions or Comments

 The OOTB platform is described in the publication linked [here](https://dl.acm.org/doi/10.1145/3458473.3458819).
 If you have further questions, comments or even suggestions, we will be very glad to hear them.
-Write to us using ootb@comnets.uni-bremen.de.
+Write to us using `ootb at comnets.uni-bremen.de`.